willhardy/djdd/README.rst

   - the version hash to be built
   - the build directory (see below for creating the build directory)

-To create a build directory run eg ``sudo django-deb-deploy create --dir /path/to/build-dir/``.
+To create a build directory run eg ``django-deb-deploy init --dir /path/to/build-dir/``.
 This will:

 * create a debbootstrap instance in the given directory
 * create the required system users and groups
 * install schroot configuration to allow normal users to use the bootstrapped debian instance
 * install any extra required debian packages for building

-Then run ``django-deb-deploy add mysoftware --dir /path/to/build-dir/ --clone git+http://server.com/git/repository``.
+Then run ``django-deb-deploy src mysoftware --dir /path/to/build-dir/ --clone git+http://server.com/git/repository``.
 This will:

 * clone your source code repository

 Not that the build machine must be the same architecture and use the same debian variant (``jessie`` in the example) as the target system.

-To create the required packages run eg ``django-deb-deploy build mysoftware --dir /path/to/build-dir --variant berlin --version 1a2b3c4d --settings path-to-settings-module``.
+To build the required packages run eg ``django-deb-deploy build mysoftware --dir /path/to/build-dir --variant berlin --version 1a2b3c4d --settings path-to-settings-module``.
 This will:

 * Install any required debian packages [1]_
 * Run ``git fetch`` on the repository